Company pays $24.9 million principal payment in cash

-Further details on the credit agreement amendments and related agreements can be found in the Company’s Form 8-K filed with the Securities and Exchange Commission on March 27, 2019.
+Further details on the amendments can be found in the company’s Form 8-K to be filed with the Securities and Exchange Commission by December 24, 2020.

 About Pacific Ethanol, Inc.